 For Mount Vernon and Anacortes, call (360) 416-7595

-WIC provides education, encouragement, and support to mothers who wish to breastfeed.
-Through the Breastfeeding Peer Counseling Program, moms learn about breastfeeding and receive support if needed.
-The breastfeeding peers talk with moms in the office and by phone, and are available by cell phone outside of normal business hours.
+Community Action’s WIC Nutrition Program provides education, encouragement, and support to mothers who wish to breastfeed.
+Through the Breastfeeding Peer Counseling Program, parents learn about breastfeeding and receive support if needed.
+The breastfeeding peers talk with parents in the office, by phone, or text and are available by cell phone outside of normal business hours.

 |Office:||Mount Vernon||Anacortes||Naval Air Station|